Value.Organisation

 Approach overview

-- Through a short 10-minute individual interview process, keywords representing “working principles” is canvased from pre-selected internal and external stakeholders.
+• Through a short 10-minute individual interview process, keywords representing “working principles” are canvassed from pre-selected internal and external stakeholders.

-- Once the ranking is complete, the system will create a top list, in order of collective popularity.
-The management in question will then collectively negotiate, in a facilitated workshop, their top 4–5 priority value words to live by in serving their customers.
+• Once the ranking is complete, the system will create a top list, in order of collective popularity.
+The management members in question will then collectively negotiate their top 4–5 priority value words to live by in serving their customers in a facilitated workshop.

 Feedback to the broader organisation can follow to close the loop.